-- <C21> Team Pit Areas may not exceed 10 ft.
+- <C21> Team Pit Size Team Pit size may not exceed 10 ft.
 (3.05 m) x 10 ft.
 (3.05 m) x 10 ft.
 (3.05 m), or a limit set by the tournament director, whichever is less.
-Teams may not extend or store material beyond their allocated Team Pit Area. - <C22> Teams are not allowed to use two-way radios/walkie-talkies anywhere in the venue. - <C23> Teams are not allowed to save seating space as there is often not enough seating to hold everyone.
-Repeated offenses could be considered egregious, and Teams could face consequences for violating this rule. - <C24> Soldering, gluing, brazing, or using large power tools is not allowed in the Pit or Competitions Areas unless the tournament director specifically allows it. - <C25> Because of venue rules or contracts, FIRST cannot allow Teams or individuals to sell items, such as T-shirts, pins, etc., at any Competitions.
-Fundraising for a cause is allowed with consent of the tournament director; fundraising for a Team is not allowed. - <C26> Because of venue rules or contracts, some venues will not allow outside food on-site.
-Teams must check with the tournament director before bringing food or beverages to a Competition, - <C27> Teams and spectators (whether associated with a Team or not) that block the playing field sightlines, or access reserved areas without credentials will be asked to move.
+Teams may not extend or store material beyond their allocated Team Pit. - <C22> Two-Way Radios Teams are not allowed to use two-way radios/walkie-talkies anywhere in the venue. - <C23> Spectator Seating Teams are not allowed to save seating space as there is often not enough seating to hold everyone.
+Repeated offenses could be considered egregious, and Teams could face consequences for violating this rule. - <C24> Power Tool Constraints Soldering, brazing, or using large power tools is not allowed in the Pit or Competitions Areas unless the tournament director specifically allows it. - <C25> Monetary Transactions Teams or individuals may not fundraise, sell items such as T-shirts, pins, etc., at any Competition unless the tournament director specifically allows it. - <C26> Outside Food Teams or individuals may not bring food or beverages to a Competition unless the tournament director specifically allows it. - <C27> Attendee Gracious Professionalism Individuals (whether associated with a Team or not) that block the playing field sightlines, or access reserved areas without credentials will be asked to move.
 Repeated violations of this rule are considered egregious behavior.
-Spectators may be removed from the Competition at the discretion of the tournament director, while Teams may receive a yellow or red card, as well as be subject to Competition removal. - <C28> Teams must comply with government and venue specific requirements (for example, wearing a mask, social distancing, tornado warning procedures, etc.).
+Spectators may be removed from the Competition at the discretion of the tournament director, while Teams may receive a yellow or red card, as well as be subject to Competition removal. - <C28> Government and Venue Requirements Teams must comply with government and venue specific requirements (for example, wearing a mask, social distancing, tornado warning procedures, etc.). - <C29> Elimination Matches Elimination Matches differ from Qualification Matches in the following ways: - a.
+Alliance Size The number of Teams on an Alliance is dependent upon the number Teams at the Competition: - i.
+20 or fewer Teams: Two Team Alliances both Teams play in all Elimination Matches in which the Alliance competes. - ii.
+21 or more Teams: Three Team Alliances.
+Two of the Teams represent their Alliance in each Match as described below. - b.
+Three Team Alliances For Competitions with three Team Alliances: - i.
+All three Teams must play at least once in the first two Matches of a round.
+The Team that sits out the first Match must play in the second Match, with no exceptions. - ii.
+The Alliance Captain must let the referee know which two Teams are playing in each Match.
+Failure to do this in a timely manner as described below results in a coin toss to decide which Team(s) will compete in the Match. - Match 1: At least four minutes prior to the start of the Match. - Match 2 and higher: Within four minutes following the display of scores from the Alliance's previous Match.